First Things First. Here are Steps You Should Take Before You “Go Phishing!”

 For more information, view the below articles:

 - Set up two-factor authentication for yourself or other admins on the account.
 KnowBe4 offers you 2FA as an additional, optional step to keep your organization’s account information secure.

 For more information, see the below article:

 - Customize a landing page.
-Your default landing page is what users will see when they fail your phishing tests.
+Your default landing page is what users will see if they fail your phishing tests.
 If you’d like, you can add your logo to one of our built-in landing pages.
 You can also create your own landing page from scratch, with security tips specially-tailored to your organization or industry.

-After creating/customizing the perfect landing page, you can contact Support to request to change your default landing page so that all phishing tests will take users there by default.
-(Don't worry, you can select different landing pages when setting up phishing campaigns or editing email templates without the assistance of Support)
+After creating/customizing the perfect landing page, you can set a default landing page under the Phishing section of your Account Settings.
+Keep in mind, you will still have the option to select different landing pages when setting up phishing campaigns or editing email templates.

 More details about landing pages can be found on the below resources: